How to Get Into UCLA Undergrad: Requirements and Strategies

 UCLA’s tri-fold mission of education, research, and service is deeply integrated into its world-class curriculum and campus community.
 UCLA has long stood as a beacon for discovery and innovation, but equally important to its values is the emphasis on preparing students to impact global communities.
 Through medical, educational, environmental, and social justice-based community programs, UCLA students contribute to the diverse communities around Los Angeles and develop lifelong commitments to public service.

-In the classroom, UCLA fosters its students’ intellectual curiosities and career aspirations through 125 undergraduate majors and 90 minors.
+In the classroom, UCLA fosters its students’ intellectual curiosities and career aspirations with over 125 undergraduate majors and more than 90 minors.
 Every student has the opportunity to explore and pursue their passions across UCLA’s twelve professional schools and the College of Letters and Science.
 Internships, research, experiential learning opportunities, and the senior capstone project are strategically used to bridge theory and practical application, preparing students to successfully enter and impact the workforce.

 Getting into UCLA means joining a world-class community of learners and leaders.
 On any given day, a UCLA student might lead an early-morning beach cleanup, attend an astronomy lecture delivered by a MacArthur genius, march for worker’s rights with the UCLA Labor Center in Downtown LA, and guide a group of underprivileged teens through the latest exhibit at the LA Museum of Modern Art.